wtripp180901/azimuth-tenancy/README.md

 an appropriate name.

-Update the `resources` in [tenancies/kustomization.yaml](./tenancies/kustomization.yaml) to include the new directory.
+Update the `resources` in [tenancies/kustomization.yaml](./tenancies/kustomization.yaml) to include the new directory (and remove the example if still present!).

 Update `namespace.yaml` as directed by the comments in the file.

-Update/delete the credentials secrets as appropriate (i.e. depending on whether you are targeting an OpenStack cloud or using "apps-only" mode), and update the `kustomization.yaml` for the tenancy to reflect which should being used.
+Update/delete the credentials secrets as appropriate (i.e. depending on whether you are targeting an OpenStack cloud or using "apps-only" mode), and update the `kustomization.yaml` for the tenancy to select the correct sealed credential secret.

 ### OpenStack credential